 Given below are the R30 insulation thicknesses for different insulation materials;

 |Foam Board insulation (Rigid foam)||7.5 to 8.33 inch|

 |Blown-in fiberglass||12.4 inch|

 |Rock wool batt||8.87 inch|

-Fiberglass insulation is the fluffy pink bats that we see in home improvement stores, and people would generally relate that to insulation.
+Fiberglass insulation is the fluffy pink batts that we see in home improvement stores, and people would generally relate that to insulation.
 Fiberglass insulation is made out of 80% recycled glass and is naturally soundproof as well.
-These fiberglass bats come in a variety of R-values for the insulation of different parts of homes in different climate zones.
+These fiberglass batts come in a variety of R-values for the insulation of different parts of homes in different climate zones.